There is nothing quite like herbs fresh from the garden to lift any meal.

 A seasoning blend I like to make when freeze-drying a batch of herbs is Italian Seasoning.
 I created a blend using roughly equal parts of:

-- Chilli Powder (from a prior freeze-drying session)
+- Chili Powder (from a prior chili pepper freeze-drying session)

 I use this seasoning mix in lasagne, bolognese, soups, pasta sauces and anything else that can use a herbie hit.